cl91/NeptuneOS/docs/Developer-Guide.md

 ### Driver Porting Guide

 Summary of issues mentioned above.
 Guide to porting drivers from ReactOS and Windows WDM.

+#### General Issues

+IO Transfer Type:
+Elaborate on how our architecture (running drivers in separate address spaces) changes certain ways in which IO transfer types are implemented.

+You should always call `IoBuildSynchronousFsdRequest`, `IoBuildAsynchronousFsdRequest`, and `IoBuildDeviceIoControlRequest` if you are generating an IRP within a driver process and forwarding it to another driver (or yourself).
+Do NOT build IRPs yourself as you may get the IO buffer settings wrong.

+Sending IRP to itself:
+Drivers should generally avoid sending IRPs to device objects created by itself and should simply call the relevant function directly.
+This avoids the overhead of allocating and freeing the IRP.
+In particular, for IRPs generated within the same driver address space, the IO transfer type is ignored and NEITHER IO is always assumed.
+This is especially important for driver-minidriver pairs since a driver-minidriver pair is loaded in the same address space, so sending an IRP from the minidriver to the library driver will always have NEITHER IO as the IO transfer type, regardless of the flags in the device object or the IOCTL code.

 #### Low-level Device Drivers